-Email clients can access messages in M-Box using either POP or IMAP.
-Message switching and related services such as spam filtering are handled by M-Switch, which delivers new messages into M-Box using LMTP (Local Message Transfer Protocol).
+Email clients deliver messages to M-Switch, which handles message switching and realted services such as spam filtering.
+M-Switch in turn delvers new messages into M-Box using LMTP (Local Message Transfer Protocol) where they can be retrieved by email clients using wither POP or IMAP.
 M-Box gets configuration information, including client authentication from an LDAP directory, such as M-Vault.

 A more detailed example showing M-Box in the context of a full configuration is given on the Mailbox Services page.
 Horizontal scaling (running M-Box on multiple servers) is described later in this page.
 You can evaluate all the elements of Isode's Internet Messaging Solution (including M-Vault, M-Switch and M-Vault).

 M-Box has many functions, which are described below.
 Reasons why this product may be of particular interest include: